Dec

 Lunch & Learn

 Bring your brown bag lunch and join us for Lunch & Learn.
 The program starts at 11:45 am in the Twinberry Auditorium and will end at 12:45 pm.
 We hope that you’ll stay, eat your lunch, drink a cup of coffee and connect with other Front Range Forum members.
 Lunch and Learn is held on the 1st Wednesday of each month.
-You must be a member of Front Range Forum to attend.
+Lunch & Learn is open to the public.
+Bring a friend.

 View Event →